whiteblock/gossipsub-testing/README.md

 To help readability, all testing results have been compiled and organized into the Google Sheet linked below.

 - [Link to Gossipsub Testing Results Compilation](https://docs.google.com/spreadsheets/d/1ZoY8Rz-BqKiX-ik9Wdd-zfR0mcoOj_CYUSz8tSwtb6w/edit#gid=0)

+## Synopsis of All Tests and Results

+In this section, we present a general summary of the testing results.
+Phase 1 tests primarily focused on the correctness of the host implementation and testing methodology.
+The results of phase 1 uncovered message losses of 30% due to Golang channel queue overflows in the `go-libp2p-pubsub` host implementation and inconsistent delays introduced by Golang tickers used in the testing methodology.
+The channel overflows were remedied by increasing channel queue sizes and changing the testing methodology which resulted in 0% message loss for network topologies generated using a Barabasi-Albert input parameter greater than 2.
+Phase 2 focused on introducing network impairments to stress test the gossipsub protocol.
+Overall, Phase 2 results show that gossipsub performs sufficiently well to suit the Ethereum 2.0 specifications.
+Under large network latencies of 400ms, the maximum gossip time during tests was 4.573 seconds, which is under the 6 second block time specification.
+Results showed no CPU resource throttling under the utilized testing setup and methodology.
+However, results did show erratic message interrarival times which may be caused by a potential inefficiency in `go-libp2p-pubsub` implementation.
+More details can be found in section "[Potential Testing Inefficiencies](#potential-testing-inefficienccies)".

 ## Testing Metrics